ev1lbunny/tf-aws-pi-hole/README.md

 ## Usage

+Setup which state storage you want to use.
+By default it will assume backend remote state storage.
+* There are 2 files.
+** `versions_with_local.tf.NO` use this if you want local storage of state.
+** `versions_with_remote.tf` use this one if you want remote storage.

+If you do want to use with remote state make sure you run `terraform apply` in the `backend-state` folder to release the needed infra for remote state storage

-Simply run `terraform-apply` and provide the variables required.
+Then simply run `terraform apply` in the parent terraform directory and provide the variables required.
 It will create the rest.

 Or include the variables in a parameter file like `terraform apply -var-file=params/default.tfvars`